AI in Design & Marketing

 1. Scriptwriting and Ideation

-The process of developing video concepts represents the most difficult challenge.
+The process of developing video concepts is the most challenging aspect.
 AI tools like Jasper and ChatGPT can now complete video scripts by processing specified topics.
-These can adapt their tone to match different platforms along with other personas.
+These can adapt their tone to match different platforms, as well as other personas.
 Creating a serious webinar script for B2B SaaS products is also possible through this.
 AI reduces the time spent during the idea-generation process.

 2. Voiceovers and Cloned Narration

 Finding voice actors or recording in-house voiceovers proves both time-consuming and costly.
 Modern AI technology produces hyper-realistic voice generation, including natural inflexion, emotion, and multiple language capabilities.
 This also includes adjustable pacing, pitch, and emotion.
 The result?
-Users can acquire perfect voiceovers in minutes through the system without microphones or audio engineers.
+Users can acquire high-quality voiceovers in minutes through the system, eliminating the need for microphones or audio engineers.

 3. Avatar Videos Without Cameras